paezha/University-AI-Panel/README.md

 avoids the word “commercial” in its posts about LLM, foundational models, and CodeNet.
 One might ask if IBM is doing all this research as a non-commercial effort?
-Will those developers creating systems, modernizing databases, fixing errors, etc., be able to access this for free, and use the systems for education and research only?
+Will those developers creating systems, modernizing databases, fixing errors, etc., be able to access CodeNet for free, and use the systems for education and research only?
 What does “commercial uses” even mean?

 As the fountain of human-generated content, generously shared by